 Poison Sumac Toxicodendron vernix Poison Sumac is a native shrub that grows along stream corridors, swamps, and wet shady areas.
 The leaves are pinnately divided into 7-13 smooth edged leaflets.
+A key identifier of this species is the tan to whitish (bone colored) bark and white berries in late summer through fall.
+Poison sumac can grow to small tree size (up to 20').
+Like Poison Ivy, all parts of the plant contain urushiol and its effects are sometimes considered worse than that of Poison Ivy.

-Wild Parsnip flowers 4-8" wide Wild Parsnip Pastinaca sativa Wild Parsnip is an invasive, exotic plant that was introduced as food in colonial times.
+Wild Parsnip Pastinaca sativa Wild Parsnip is an invasive, exotic plant that was introduced as food in colonial times.
 It has since escaped and become established in many areas.
-It is an erect, perennial plant 1-5' tall.
+It is an erect, perennial plant I-5' tall.
 Its yellow flowers form an umbrella shape similar to Wild Carrot or Queen Anne's Lace and blooms in June and July.
 It is commonly found on Fort McCoy (in small populations) in disturbed areas, wet areas, and roadside ditches.
 The sap of the plant is a phototoxin.
 If the sap on the skin is exposed to the sun, the result is a chemical burn with blisters.
 Phototoxicity can be amplified by humidity and perspiration.